jrudoler/jrudoler.github.io/_pages/research.md

 ---
 > "Little strokes fell great oaks." \
 > \- Benjamin Franklin

-Initially, most of my research at Penn focused on analyzing electroencephalographic (EEG) recordings - measurements of the changing electrical potential in people's brains caused by neurons firing.
+{: .epigraph}

-A topic of particular interest for my previous lab is how we can use machine learning to actively predict a person's behavior (like whether or not they will remember a studied item) based on on their brain activity.
-We're still a ways off from mind-reading, but it's cool stuff.
+My research has wandered from machine learning applications in neuroscience toward the theory and methodology of deep learning.
+Across both areas, I'm interested in how learning systems pick up useful patterns, and when those patterns carry over to new people, data, or tasks.

-Nowadays, I've shifted from machine learning applications in neuroscience to machine learning theory and methodology.
-I'm interested in why deep learning models work so well, along with their pitfalls.
-I hope that gaining a deeper foundational understanding of deep learning will help us develop models that are more performant and more interpretable (or, at least, safer and more predictable).
+At Penn, I worked with electroencephalography (EEG)—electrical recordings of brain activity—and used machine learning to ask whether brain signals could help predict behavior, like whether someone would remember an item.
+We're still a ways off from mind-reading, but it's pretty cool stuff.
+These days I'm interested in why deep learning works so well, where it runs into trouble, and whether a better theoretical understanding can help us build models that are more reliable and interpretable.

 <!-- Looking forward, I'm deeply interested in machine learning theory, methodology, and applications.
 There are really two main uses for data: inference (how/why something happened in the past) and prediction (what will happen in the future).
 We have good tools for both of these, but they rarely work together.
 Deep learning models, for example, achieve high prediction accuracy but are often criticized for being "black box" models without interpretable parameters.
 Bayesian approaches explicitly model a data generating process and are therefore highly interpretable, but they require making lots of structural assumptions about probability distributions in real world data that might not be justified - this makes them biased and potentially less robust.
 Across the board, lots of high-perfoming models have a tendency to overfit training data and consequently fail to make robust predictions out in the wild.  -->